fractaledmind/solid_errors/README.md

 * `email_to` - The email address(es) to send a notification to.
 See [Email notifications](#email-notifications) for more information.
 * `email_subject_prefix` - Prefix added to the subject line for email notifications.
 See [Email notifications](#email-notifications) for more information.

-#### Database Configuration
+### Database Configuration

 `config.solid_errors.connects_to` takes a custom database configuration hash that will be used in the abstract `SolidErrors::Record` Active Record model.
-This is required to use a different database than the main app.
+This is required to use a different database than the main app ([but the primary database can also be used](#single-database-configuration)).
 For example:

 ```ruby
 # Use a single separate DB for Solid Errors